An injective module over is an injective object in .

 flat object, flat resolution

-The notion of injective modules was introduced in
+The notion of injective module was introduced in

 (The dual notion of projective modules was considered explicitly only much later.)